SakibBinAlam/Sentiment-Analysis/README.md

 This project classifies a set of tweets into two categories:racist and non-recist.
 Here I implemented several feature extraction techniques and machine learning algorithms to build models.
 Performance of different methods were analyzed and compared.
-XGBoost with Word2Vec model has given us the best performance so far.
+XGBoost with Word2Vec model has given the best performance so far.

 ## Feature Extraction Techniques ##